olasson/Term3-P2-CarND-Capstone/README.md

 The code will be tested on a simulator, as well as on a real world car by Udacity.

 I have worked on this project alone, due to practical reasons.
 Please se the "System Overview" section at the bottom of this README for an overview of the project.
+The focus of the System Overview is the parts of the code that I have modified.

 **Members:**
 Full Name | E-mail|Student